On derived equivalence for Abuaf flop: mutation of non-commutative crepant resolutions and spherical twists: Introduction

 Then, by using a basic theorem for tilting objects, we have a derived equivalence

-On the other hand, in \cite{TU10}, Toda and Uehara provided a method to construct a tilting bundle under some assumptions (Assumption \ref{assumption TU1} and Assumption \ref{assumption TU2}).
-The difficulties to use Toda-Uehara's method are as follows: \begin{enumerate} \item[(a)] There are few examples known to satisfy their assumptions. \item[(b)] Since Toda-Uehara's construction consists of complicated inductive step, it is difficult to find an explicit description of the resulting tilting bundle in general. \end{enumerate} However, we can show the following.
+On the other hand, in \cite{TU10}, Toda and Uehara established a method to construct a tilting bundle under some assumptions (Assumption \ref{assumption TU1} and Assumption \ref{assumption TU2}).
+The difficulties to use Toda-Uehara's method are the following: \begin{enumerate} \item[(a)] There are few examples known to satisfy their assumptions. \item[(b)] Since Toda-Uehara's construction consists of complicated inductive step, it is difficult to find an explicit description of the resulting tilting bundle in general. \end{enumerate} However, in the case of the Abuaf flop, it is possible show the following.

 \begin{thm}[see Section \ref{subsec: TU assump}] $Y$ and $Y'$ satisfy Toda-Uehara's assumptions. \end{thm}